Ontario’s Human Rights Code and employment: do you think you have been discriminated against or harassed at work?

 - Talk to a co-worker you trust, or if there is a senior manager that you trust, or there may be a human resources person in your office you could talk to

-- Speak directly to your supervisor and tell him or her that his comments are making you feel uncomfortable and you would like him or her to stop
+- Speak directly to your supervisor and tell them that these comments are making you feel uncomfortable and you would like them to stop

 - Keep notes of the types of comments and situations that are making you uncomfortable